 Under the circumstances it seems it is an appropriate time to share another Crock-Pot recipe with you all that I have made on many crazy days over the years.

-This recipe is based on one that I found on Allrecipes many years ago.
+These Crock-Pot French Dip sandwiches are based on a recipe I found on Allrecipes many years ago.
 I’ve changed it up a bit, as always, and added a creamy horseradish spread that adds loads of flavor and a nice little bite.

 Not pictured but vitally important, some french sandwich rolls and a couple of tablespoons of buttah.